apertus-open-source-cinema/axiom-beta-rest-api/README.md

 2. Now start the debugger in order to invoke the _daemon-server_.
 3. Similarly, on Visual Studio Code, start debugging on _client.go_ file present in _/beta-software/axiom_beta_control_daemon/GoAPI_ directory.

-NOTE: Client app is still in alpha stage, the daemon server will crash as only test data is being sent right now.
+NOTE: Client app is still in alpha stage, the _daemon-server_ would crash if right data is not sent to it.